Project-Sloth/ps-objectspawner/README.md

 ### Instructions:
-After creation the `objects` table and ensuring you have the `god` permission, use the `/object` command open the spawning/management.
+After creating the `objects` table and ensuring you have the `god` permission, use the `/object` command to open the spawning/management menu.
 In the Create menu, you can name and search for objects you would like to place in the world.
 You can also specify a spawning distance, that will determine when the object becomes visible to the player; this is specified in standard FiveM distance units.
 Finally, can add a type of target that the object will hold.
 We have provided an example (ex `container`) event/target that will create an inventory stash for the spawned object, but more can be added through the client code.

 In the Manage menu, you will see all the objects you have added and information about each.
 You can also teleport to the objects and delete them, if needed.